Auditory Hazard Assessment Algorithm for Humans (AHAAH)

 - Click here for the Web application version of the AHAAH model.

-- Click here for the ZIP (v2.0) of the AHAAH model proposed for use with Military Standard 1474E: Design Criteria Standard - Noise Limits.
+- Click here for the ZIP (Version 2.1) of the AHAAH model for use with Military Standard 1474E: Design Criteria Standard - Noise Limits.
 This version includes default hearing protectors specified in MIL-STD-1474E.

 * An ARL Technical Report entitled: "Using the Auditory Hazard Assessment Algorithm for Humans (AHAAH) with Hearing Protection Software, Release MIL-STD-1474E" has been published.

 * AHAAH Version 2.0 has been revised to Version 2.1 to incorporate level-dependent parameters of the double-ended Combat Arms Earplug.
 See the information paper entitled "AHAAH Hearing Protection Module (Version 2.1) with Level-dependent Parameters for the Double-ended Combat Arms Earplug"